Babies born prematurely can have serious health problems.

 Drugs that can slow labor include the following:

 Magnesium sulfate: This drug is often given intravenously to stop preterm labor, particularly if the pregnancy is less than 32 weeks.
 Magnesium sulfate also appears to substantially reduce the risk of bleeding in the brain and the resulting problems with development of the newborn's brain, such as cerebral palsy.
 However, if the dose is too high, it may affect the woman’s heart and breathing rates.

 Calcium channel blockers: These drugs are usually used to treat high blood pressure.
 They sometimes cause headaches and low blood pressure in the woman.

 Prostaglandin inhibitors: These drugs may temporarily reduce the amount of amniotic fluid.
 They are not used after the 32nd week of pregnancy because they may cause heart problems in the fetus.

 Women are given antibiotics until culture results are obtained.
 If results are negative, the antibiotics are then stopped.

 If the cervix opens (dilates) more than 2 inches (5 centimeters), labor usually continues until the baby is born.

 The corticosteroid helps the fetus’s lungs and other organs mature more quickly.
-It also reduces the risk that after birth, the baby will have difficulty breathing (neonatal respiratory distress syndrome) or other problems related to prematurity.
+It also reduces the risk that after birth, the baby will have difficulty breathing (neonatal respiratory distress syndrome) or other problems related to prematurity (such as bleeding in the brain).